jscyril/appleute_calendar/README.md

 ## Features

 - Create, edit, and delete events
-- Attach images and videos to events
+- Attach images and videos to events (Upto 10 MB)
-- Smart notification system
+- Push Notification system
 - Event filtering (today, this week, this month, with images, with videos)
 - Search functionality